 We sometimes post instances of commodification that tickle us.
-Last year I posted about a company that will now put together and deliver a care package to a child at camp.
+Previously I posted about a company that will now put together and deliver a care package to your child at camp.
 A parent just goes to the site, chooses the items they want included, and charge their credit card.
 As I wrote in that post: “The ‘care’ in ‘care package’ has been, well, outsourced.”

 This is a delicious example of commodification.
 If you don’t have the time or inclination to dye eggs as part of your Easter celebration, the market will do it for you.
 No matter that this is one of those things (e.g., a supposedly enjoyable holiday activity that promotes family togetherness) that is supposed to be immune to capitalist imperatives.